 To create a fully horn-loaded design within a small inclosure, the La Scala is able to achieve this acoustic marvel by facing the 15-inch woofer towards the rear of the speaker and amplifying the sound through a horn wrapping the inside edges of the cabinet.

 The sound begins in the center of the woofer chamber, and splits to either side, thus creating an wide dispersion of low frequencies for incredible bass that engulfs the listener.

 The La Scala II 70th Anniversary loudspeaker is built to rigid Klipsch standards — the toughest in the industry!
 Remember great sound?
 We do, too.
-The Klipsch La Scala II is still made in the USA, by proud craftsmen in Hope, Arkansas.
+The Klipsch La Scala II is still Designed & Assembled in the USA, by proud craftsmen in Hope, Arkansas.
 Just like Paul W. Klipsch (PWK) intended.

 PROFESSIONAL QUALITY SOUND